sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/secure-sensu.md

 By default, Sensu agents require username and password authentication to communicate with Sensu backends.
 For Sensu's [default user credentials][2] and details about configuring Sensu role-based access control (RBAC), see the [RBAC reference][3] and [Create a read-only user][4].

-Sensu can also use mTLS authentication for connecting agents to backends.
+Alternately, Sensu agents can use mTLS for authenticating to the backend websocket transport.
 When agent mTLS authentication is enabled, agents do not need to send password credentials to backends when they connect.
 To use [secrets management][1], Sensu agents must be secured with mTLS.
 In addition, when using mTLS authentication, agents do not require an explicit user in Sensu.